 \subsection{Acknowledgements}

 We thank Jacob Ender for contributions to the formalization of the Baer sum, which are described in~\cite{Fla23} and have been contributed to~\cite{coqhott}.
 We thank David Wärn for a question which led to \cref{ssec:fp}.
+This article has been improved thanks to very helpful feedback from referees.
 We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), RGPIN-2022-04739.